mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 3.4 =
+* [Bug fix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-version-333-breaks-templates-in-widget): Custom templates could not be used in widget display
 * Significant code cleanup
 	* Removed the many different options entries, replacing them with a single `yarpp` option (except `yarpp_version`)
 	* Fixed issues with display options field data escaping and slashing once and for all